Joint Virtual Issues

 Clinical & Experimental Immunology

 On behalf of all the editorial team of Clinical & Experimental Immunology, it is our pleasure to present this collection of Editors’ Choice articles from 2020.
-A key part of our role as editors is to identify articles with high relevance to translational immunology that are of broad interest to our readers.
 We believe this collection offers some fine examples of immunological techniques and approaches that provide novel mechanistic or therapeutic insight into the immunopathology of human disease.
 All articles in this collection have been published in journal issues from 2020 and are free to view online.

 In this special issue, Clinical & Experimental Immunology presents a collection of articles on crucial aspects of COVID-19, including original research, reviews and an editorial from Ryan Thwaites (Imperial College London).
 These papers discuss a variety of topics, including the role of innate immune system in progression of COVID-19, and possible routes to limit severity using immunomodulatory agents.
 We also present new findings about the antibody response to SARS-CoV-2, relevant for public health serosurveillance, and a thorough summary of vaccine approaches in development and in clinical trial globally.